PacktPublishing/Effective-.NET-Memory-Management/README.md

 ## Get to Know the Author
 **Trevoir Williams**
-a passionate soft ware and system engineer from Jamaica, shares his extensive knowledge with students worldwide.
+a passionate software and system engineer from Jamaica, shares his extensive knowledge with students worldwide.
 Holding a Master’s degree in Computer Science with a focus on Software Development and multiple Microsoft Azure Certifi cations, his educational background is robust.

 His diverse experience includes soft ware consulting, engineering, database development, cloud systems, server administration, and lecturing, refl ecting his commitment to technological excellence and education.
 He is also a talented musician, showcasing his versatility.

 He has penned works like Microservices Design Patterns in .NET and Azure Integration Guide for Business.
 His practical approach to teaching helps students grasp both theory and real-world applications.

 ## Other Books by the Author